- Real Estate

 “Prepaid is definitely still a growing segment.
 Gift cards are reaching a point of maturity, but that just pushes innovation into other applications like payroll or general purpose cards,” Hanson said.
 “Emerging categories are evolving too: plastic to virtual cards that can be distributed and stored on a mobile device is one example of where the industry is moving.
 The key is to improve customer satisfaction and create a better value proposition.”

 He calls it an exciting time in the industry as he continues to look toward what’s next.

 “We’ve got emerging payments technology like blockchain and AI.
 They’re still immature, but the industry is trying to figure out the best way to utilize them.”

-Intervals of clouds and sunshine.
+Cloudy skies early, followed by partial clearing.
 A stray shower or thunderstorm is possible.
-High 81F.
-Winds SE at 10 to 15 mph.
+High around 85F.
+Winds W at 10 to 20 mph.

 In May 2004, five co-workers left one bank to join another.
 What formed as a result of that relationship is one of prepaid’s largest and most successful companies — based in Sioux Falls.